-This Ritchie Valens Oldies Music Lyrics page is written about the song La Bamba, the real story of a song born in Veracruz, Mexico more than three hundred years ago.
+Ritchie Valens Oldies Music Lyrics looks back on 1958, the song La Bamba, and the real story of a song born in Veracruz, Mexico more than three hundred years ago.

 Over the years the La Bamba "B" side has become a favorite and reached #1 in 1987 by the group Los Lobos from the La Bamba movie soundtrack.